yqz5514/Final-Project-Group/Code/readme.md

 * model_interpret.py: this code interprets the model using the test data.
 The model and test data must be downloaded/created for this file to run.

 To avoid re-training the model, run the code as follows:
-* model_download.py: downlaods the model from Google Drive
+* model_download.py: downloads the model from Google Drive
 * model_train.py: toggle 'save_model' off; only output will be the split test data
 * model_test.py: this code runs the model on the withheld test data
 * model_interpret.py: this code interprets the model using the test data.
 The model and test data must be downloaded/created for this file to run.